Sibyx/AdventureTrackerApi/README.md

 ## Installation

-We use [pipenv](https://github.com/pypa/pipenv) to manage virtual environments & dependencies, so installation is simply done by typing `pipenv install` in cloned repository.
+We use [poetry](https://python-poetry.org/) to manage virtual environments & dependencies, so installation is simply done by typing `poetry install` inside of virtual environment of cloned repository.

 Minimum system requirements: